SeanNaren/deepspeech.torch/README.md

 * Will Frey for his thorough communication and aid in the development process.
 * Ding Ling, Yuan Yang and Yan Xia for their significant contribution to online training, multi-gpu support and many other important features.
 * Erich Elsen and the team from Baidu for their contribution of Warp-CTC that made this possible, and the encouraging words and support given throughout the project.
+* Maciej Korzepa for his huge help in training a model on Librispeech!